ctrliq/ciq-shim-build/README.md

   * CVE-2023-4693
   * CVE-2023-4692
 *******************************************************************************
-We are a new vendor, and this is our first submission.
-But I can confirm that our grub2 builds will not be affected by any of those, as they've all been fixed in our upstream:
+This is our first submission for CentOS/EL7.
+I can confirm that our grub2 builds will not be affected by any of those.

+All but the NTFS ones have been fixed in our upstream:

 https://git.centos.org/rpms/grub2/blob/351970dbd07603ccb345cc9d743c9cd90b9e85e8/f/SPECS/grub2.spec#_471

+The NTFS fixes are not relevant to us, as we don't build or support those modules in the signed bootloader.

 *******************************************************************************
 ### If shim is loading GRUB2 bootloader, and if these fixes have been applied, is the upstream global SBAT generation in your GRUB2 binary set to 4?
 The entry should look similar to: `grub,4,Free Software Foundation,grub,GRUB_UPSTREAM_VERSION,https://www.gnu.org/software/grub/`
 *******************************************************************************
-Our grub2 follows our upstream (Centos linux), Centos has not updated grub and is still on generation level 3.
+Our grub2 originates from our upstream (Centos / RHEL 7).
+Centos has not updated grub and is still on generation level 3, due to being unaffected by the NTFS issue.

 ```
 sbat,1,SBAT Version,sbat,1,https://github.com/rhboot/shim/blob/main/SBAT.md